 While this error could be annoying as it locks you out of your WordPress admin, the WordPress blank page is usually easy to fix even if you’re not an experienced WordPress programmer.

 The reasons for this error could be many, so we’ll go through them one by one.
-Usually, the WordPress blank page happens when a PHP error or database error occurs, or when your memory is exhausted (and the system doesn’t even have enough time to break down gracefully and show an error).
+At CollectiveRay.com, we know that, usually, the WordPress blank page happens when a PHP error or database error occurs, or when your memory is exhausted (and the system doesn’t even have enough time to break down gracefully and show an error).

 Whatever the reason could be, if you see a WordPress blank page when visiting your website, follow the below guide to find and fix the source of white screen of death.